- eCommerce Stats between 2020-2021

 Take a look at Patagonia, for example:

-In a world governed by consumers, it appears that a slew of roadblocks accompanies every social media marketing approach.
+In a world governed by consumers, a slew of roadblocks appear to accompany every social media marketing approach.
 The decision to consume advertising is no longer in the hands of a single marketing team but instead is made by the customer.

 Patagonia is an outdoor clothing company.
 Devoted to the individuals who like the outdoors, natural sports outdoors, and, of course, outdoor enjoyment.